waf/waf.github.com/content/native-javascript-promises-and-browser-apis.rst

 Right now we're chaining all of our functions together, one after the other.
 This causes some inefficiency and a poor user experience: We request permission for notifications and wait to receive it, and then we request permission for geolocation and wait to receive it.
 Ideally, we would request both the permissions at once and then wait until we receive both of the permissions.

-The Promise API has us covered.
+The Promise API has a solution.
 The static function ``Promise.All()`` converts multiple promises into a single promise that resolves when all input promises resolve, or rejects when any input promise rejects.
-This is exactly what we need for permission request promises:
+This is exactly what we need for our desired behavior:

 .. code-block:: javascript